dev-mahmoud-elshenawy/auto_validate/README.md

                 validator: FormValidator.email(
                   errorMessage: 'Please Enter Valid Email',
                    ),
   );
 ```

 ### More Details

-- Make validation on all next elements
+- Make validation on all next elements with Auto Validate

   - Arabic Input
   - UserName (It Contains Alphanumeric, underscores and hyphens and its long between 3 to 16 characters)